xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-plugin-ubuntu.md

 ---
-title: "How to use Katalon plugin for Jenkins on Ubuntu"
+title: "How to use Katalon DevOps plugin for Jenkins on Ubuntu"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/jenkins-plugin-ubuntu.html
 description: This article will show you how to use Jenkins plugin on Ubuntu.